IAMAmanRaj/assignments/README.md

-// If you find any mistakes , please let me know !
+// If you find any mistake , please let me know !
 Thanks .//